MaratIbragimov/FireBaseVersionBreakdown/README.md

 # FireBaseVersionBreakdown

-A CLI tool that outputs the precentage of users per OS version (iOS/Android) from a Firebase CSV file.
+A CLI tool that outputs the precentage of users per OS version (iOS/Android) from a Firebase CSV dashboard file.

 # Usage